kosl/ihipp-examples/docs/week5.md

     - `get_local_size`, equivalent to `blockDim`
     - `get_global_id`, equivalent to `blockIdx * blockDim + threadIdx`

-The picture below (source: khronos.org) shows an example of an OpenCL work-item hierarchy with 2D work-groups (note that the equivalent of "grid" in OpenCL is called NDRange).
+The image below shows an example of an OpenCL work-item hierarchy with 2D work-groups (note that the equivalent of "grid" in OpenCL is called NDRange).

 ![](https://raw.githubusercontent.com/kosl/ihipp-examples/master/docs/images//ndrange-work-items.png)
+**Source of image: khronos.org**

 Like CUDA, we can use built-in variables in OpenCL to define global work-item indices that run in a kernel.
 For a 1D kernel we can define a global work-item index `idx` in the following way: